ThomasPfuhl/gdm/README.md

 ### Docker
 If you want to deploy GDM with docker, have a look at the fully automated installer docker-gdm, at `https://code.naturkundemuseum.berlin/MfN-Berlin/docker-gdm` .

-Otherwise build GDM by the following steps:
+Otherwise build GDM step by step:

 ### Laravel framework
     composer install